Counseling Lecturer-School Counseling

 Job Title Counseling Lecturer-School Counseling

-The University of North Texas at Dallas invites applications for the position of Counseling Lecturer-School Counseling in Fall 2017.
-UNT Dallas - the first public institution of higher education in the city - offers faculty the unique opportunity to help shape the character of a 21st century, learner-focused , comprehensive urban university.
+The University of North Texas at Dallas invites applications for the position of Counseling Lecturer-School Counseling in Fall 2018.
+UNT Dallas - the first public institution of higher education in the city - offers faculty the unique opportunity to help shape the character of a 21st century, learner-focused, comprehensive urban university.

-This Lecturer position is a renewable , 9-month, non-tenure-track appointment with expectations of a four-course load each semester.
-The initial one-year appointment begins September 1, 2017.
+This Lecturer position is a renewable, 9-month, non-tenure-track appointment with expectations of a four-course load each semester.
+The initial one-year appointment begins September 1, 2018.
 The position includes a teaching load of 12 hours (four courses) per semester.
-The successful candidate will be committed to leading the development and growth of the School Counseling Program.
-Candidates must have experience teaching in schools and in working with teachers in K-12 educational settings.
-Candidates must demonstrate strong promise in developing external funding, and show extensive experience in community outreach and professional and university service, building a strong student organization, securing internship placements with various school districts, and establishing quality relationships with teachers, principals, and superintendents.
+The ideal candidate will be committed to leading the development and growth of the School Counseling Program.
+Strong candidates will have experience teaching in schools and in working with teachers in K-12 educational settings.
+Candidates should demonstrate strong promise in developing external funding, and show extensive experience in community outreach and professional and university service, building a strong student organization, securing internship placements with various school districts, and establishing quality relationships with teachers, principals, and superintendents.
 Preference goes to candidates who provide evidence of leadership in program development, enrollment growth, and excellence in teaching.

 The University of North Texas System is firmly committed to equal opportunity and does not permit - and takes actions to prevent - discrimination, harassment (including sexual violence), and retaliation on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, family status, genetic information, citizenship or veteran status in its application and admission processes, educational programs and activities, facilities, and employment practices.
 The University of North Texas System immediately investigates and takes remedial action when appropriate.